Logos for Unito, Microsoft Excel, and Google Sheets.

 Your fields will be automatically mapped for two-way updates, but you can adjust them as needed.
 With a one-way sync between fields, only the destination field will update automatically when you make changes in the source field.

-Click Select a field for each tool, and find the appropriate field to map.
+Then, Select a field for each tool, and find the appropriate field to map in each spreadsheet.

 Microsoft Excel Google Sheets Field Mapping 2-way Sync Unito